JakeRoggenbuck/hyper-minimal-loaders/README.md

 # hyper-minimal-loaders
-A hyper minimal loader bar only 17k.
+A hyper minimal loader bar only 1.62 KB source.